 - I provided examples of documents that were required from parents and the young person.

-- At the review meeting, I listened to the parents and the young person and tried to make the process simple.
-Using clear plain english and explaining any parts they were unsure about.
+- At the meeting, I listened to the parents and the young person and tried to make the process simple.
+Using clear plain English and explaining any parts they were unsure about.
 If I didn’t know the answer, I would find out and let them know as soon as possible.

 - Being flexible with all involved in the process.

 - Challenging colleagues when their assessments were vague and not specific.